Table of Contents

 - Demographics of the child

-- Onset, duration, progress of diarrhea
+- Onset, duration, and the progress of diarrhea

 - Nature, content, color, smell, consistency, frequency of stools